quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 The optional "title" and "description" fields provide additional free-text information about the file.

-The required "event_schema" field is described in {{event-types-and-schema}}.
+The required "event_schemas" field is described in {{event-types-and-schema}}.

-## Concrete Schema URI {#schema-uri}
+## Concrete Log File Schema URI {#schema-uri}

 Concrete log file schemas MUST identify themselves using a URI.

-Log schemas defined by RFCs SHOULD be URN of the form `urn:ietf:params:qlog:file:<schema-identifier>`, where `<schema-identifier>` is a globally-unique name.
+Log file schemas defined by RFCs SHOULD be URN of the form `urn:ietf:params:qlog:file:<schema-identifier>`, where `<schema-identifier>` is a globally-unique name.
 URN MUST be registered with IANA; see {{iana}}.

-Private or non-standard event categories can use other URI formats.
+Private or non-standard log file schemas can use other URI formats.
 URIs that contain a domain name SHOULD also contain a month-date in the form mmyyyy.
 For example, "https://example.org/072024/customfileschema".
 The definition of the file schema and assignment of the URI MUST have been authorized by the owner of